Alvaroxx1/AWS/lambda-with-awssam/README.md

 ![img2.png](img2.png)

-- Event folder will receive each event that occurs when the lambda function is called; you can errase everything and set some values for testing purposes → then after modifications off [app.py](http://app.py) and events.json run the following
+- Event folder will receive each event that occurs when the lambda function is called; you can errase everything and set some values for testing purposes → then after modifications of [app.py](http://app.py) and events.json run the following

 ```bash
 # First Build